NewRussiaCC Logo

 Tech Rehearsal

 Bruce Coonley lighting specialistNo one needs to act -- this rehearsal is for the tech staff.
-On the technical rehearsal on Janaury 6 Oleg, artistic director, with Bruce Coonley, Lighting director at Proctor's Theatre, and some members of the cast walk through the entire show in performance order, making sure every light cue, sound effect works as planned.
+On the technical rehearsal on January 6 Oleg, artistic director, with Bruce Coonley, Lighting director at Proctor's Theatre, and some members of the cast walked through the entire show in performance order, making sure every light cue and sound effect worked as planned.
 This means stopping hundreds of times to make adjustments.

 first readingThe Russian cast does a table read

-On Thursday October 28 2021 we had the first meeting of the actors with the director Oleg Golub.
+On Thursday, October 28 2021 we had the first meeting of the actors with the director Oleg Golub.
 It was a reading of the 1st act of the play.
 Oleg explained his impressive directorial plan for staging the play and proposed a new title for the play “The Family that never was/Семья которой не было”. ( We are not sure that it’s the best translation from Russian).
 There was the distribution of the roles.
-Several major roles still available for men and women.
-Also we need 2 boys and 2 girls (9 years old and older).
+Several major roles were still available for men and women.

 1st rehearsalRussian cast starts rehearsing

-On Monday November 1st 2021 the Russian cast started rehearsing with artistic director Oleg Golub.
+On Monday, November 1st, 2021 the Russian cast started rehearsing with artistic director Oleg Golub.
 The rehearsal time for Oleg is 5 hours straight.
-Actors are practising only for 1 hour for the episodes they are in.
+Actors are practicing only for 1 hour for the episodes they are in.

 Stage props